-Although family violence is reason to grant good cause for not cooperating with child support, the custodial parent may wish to cooperate with DFO in establishing paternity and support or enforcing an existing support order, if she can reasonably expect her whereabouts to remain confidential.
-When family violence is determined to exist, the FV indicator must be entered on either of the screens; APPD.CLNT, APPD.KID.XX or APPD.CASE.
-Once the family violence field is flagged on either screen, METSS will automatically flag the related screens for the case.
+Although family violence is reason to grant good cause for not cooperating with child support, the custodial parent may wish to cooperate with MDHS in establishing paternity and support or enforcing an existing support order, if she can reasonably expect her whereabouts to remain confidential.
+When family violence is determined to exist, the FV indicator must be coded "Y" on either of the screens; APPD.CLNT, APPD.KID.XX or APPD.CASE.
+Once the family violence field is coded "Y" on either screen, METSS will automatically flag the related screens for the case.
 If the FV indicator is set on a case, no information will be disclosed to any person unless directed by the court.

-All good cause exemptions do not include family violence and METSS should not be coded with the FV indicator except in cases involving family violence.
+All good cause exemptions do not include family violence and the FV indicator should not be coded "Y" except in cases involving family violence.
 Good cause exemptions, not involving family violence, should not be coded as family violence cases.